 Make the most of the sweet potatoes available in winter – these stuffed sweet potatoes are sweet and buttery.

-Stuffing doesn’t have to be cooked inside a turkey – this vegetarian bread stuffing with apples and walnuts is delicious baked as a casserole.
+Stuffing doesn’t have to be cooked inside a turkey – this vegan bread stuffing with apples and walnuts is delicious baked as a casserole.

 I can’t think of a better way to celebrate autumn than with a homemade apple pie.